 Upper-division courses are numbered from 300 through 499.
 These courses are open to students who have completed the prerequisites to the course, if any, stated in the course description and other departmental regulations given in this Catalog.
 A “Prerequisite” is a completed course or other measure of academic preparation which provides a foundation for the more advanced course.

 Freshmen (fewer than 30 units) are not allowed to enroll in upper-division courses without permission of the instructor.
 Sophomores wishing to enroll in upper-division courses which indicate no prerequisites should consult with the course instructor or other knowledgeable advisor prior to enrollment.
 These courses are presented to meet the expectations of academically advanced students.
-Freshmen and Sophomores should not attempt courses with numbers preceded by an asterisk.

 Certain 400-level courses are double-numbered with 500-level courses.
 In these courses the expectations of graduate students, who must enroll in the 500-level course, are greater than the expectations of undergraduates.
 Grading scales are different for the 500-level course and additional work is required of graduate students.
 A student may not earn credit for both the 400- and 500-level versions of a course.

 Graduate-level courses are numbered from 500 to 799.
 Courses numbered 500-599 may be opened to senior students upon favorable petition.
 Courses numbered from 600 to 799 are open only to graduate students.